 FortiToken and FortiToken Mobile tokens must first be registered under Authentication > User Management > FortiTokens.
 For more information, see FortiTokens.

-- To view the token-based authentication options, edit a user and select Token-based authentication.
+- To view the One-Time Password (OTP) authentication options, edit a user and select One-Time Password (OTP) authentication.

 - Select one of the following token delivery methods:

 FortiToken, then select the type of FortiToken used from the available options.

 - Hardware, then select the FortiToken device serial number from the Token dropdown menu.